 No. Other than feeling the sensor press against the skin, our clinical studies and use in real world case studies have demonstrated that the device did not cause pain or discomfort to the patients.

 Yes.
-The ProvizioTM SEM Scanner cannot be used on patients with broken skin over the anatomy in question.
-The device is not cleared for use on pediatric patients.
+The Provizio SEM Scanner cannot be used on patients with broken skin over the anatomy in question.
+The device is not cleared for use on paediatric patients.

-When fully charged, the battery provides approximately three hours of ProvizioTM SEM Scanner accumulated operation.
+When fully charged, the battery provides approximately three hours of Provizio SEM Scanner accumulated operation.
 Place the device in the charging hub for at least six hours to completely charge the battery.

-No the sensor is not recyclable and should be disposed of in normal medical waste.
+No, the sensor is not recyclable and should be disposed of in normal medical waste.
 All packing however is 100% recyclable.